Abstract Submissions Are Now Open!SUBMIT ABSTRACTS

 Design and lay-out specifications:

-- Poster boards have the following dimensions: 1.0 meter wide and 1.2 meter high (to fit a poster, European A0 size).
+- Poster board dimensions will be available in January.
 The poster does not necessarily have to fill the entire working area.

-- A banner displaying poster title, author name, and department should be positioned at top-center of the poster.
+- A banner displaying poster title, author name, and affiliation should be positioned at top-center of the poster.

 - Make it obvious to the viewer how to progressively view the poster.
 The poster generally should read from left to right, and top to bottom.